pluskid/Mocha.jl/docs/tutorial/mnist.rst

    data_layer_test = HDF5DataLayer(name="test-data", source="data/test.txt", batch_size=100)
    acc_layer = AccuracyLayer(name="test-accuracy", bottoms=[:ip2, :label])
-   test_net = Net("MNIST-test", sys, [data_layer_test, common_layers..., acc_layer])
+   test_net = Net("MNIST-test", backend, [data_layer_test, common_layers..., acc_layer])

 Note how we re-use the ``common_layers`` variable defined a moment ago to reuse the description of the network architecture.
-By passing **the same** layer object used to define the training net to the constructor of the validation net, Mocha will be able to automatically setup parameter sharing between the two networks.
+By passing the same layer object used to define the training net to the constructor of the validation net, Mocha will be able to automatically setup parameter sharing between the two networks.
 The two networks will look like this:

 .. image:: images/MNIST-network.*